Nathaniel Collins

 Nathaniel Collins (born 12 August 1996) is a Scottish professional boxer.
-At regional level, he has held multiple featherweight championships, including the British and Commonwealth titles between 2021 and 2023; and challenged once for the European title in October 2025.
+At regional level, he has held multiple featherweight championships, including the British and Commonwealth titles between 2021 and 2023; and challenged twice for the European title in 2025 and 2026.

 Professional career

 Collins made his professional debut on 6 October 2018, scoring a four-round points decision (PTS) victory against Lee Connelly at the Lagoon Leisure Centre in Paisley, Scotland.

 After compiling a record of 5–0 (1 KO), he faced Monty Ogilvie for the vacant Celtic featherweight title on 5 October 2019, at the Lagoon Leisure Centre.
 Collins scored five knockdowns en route to a fifth-round technical knockout (TKO) victory to capture his first professional championship.

 After a points victory against Jordan Ellison in a non-title fight in January 2021, Collins faced Felix Williams for the vacant Commonwealth featherweight title on 31 July at the New Douglas Park in Hamilton, Scotland.
 Collins captured the title via third-round technical knockout.

 Collins won the vacant British featherweight title by stopping James Beech Jnr in the seventh round of their fight in Glasgow on 10 March 2023 and the European Silver featherweight title with a unanimous decision win over defending champion Francesco Grandelli at York Hall in London on 11 May 2024.

 He won the vacant WBC Silver featherweight title by stopping Lee McGregor in the fourth round at the SSE Hydro in Glasgow on 24 May 2025.

 Collins challenged European featherweight champion Cristobal Lorente at Braehead Arena in Glasgow on 4 October 2025.
 The fight ended in a split draw.

+A rematch between Collins and Lorente took place at the OVO Hydro in Glasgow on 17 April 2026.
+The fight was an eliminator for a shot at the WBC featherweight title with Lorente having vacated his European crown.
+Collins lost the bout, and his WBC Silver featherweight title, by split decision.

+Collins challenged European featherweight champion Liam Davies at bp pulse LIVE in Birmingham on 26 September 2026.
+He was knocked to the canvas in the first round and, although he recovered to continue the fight, eventually lost when he was retired by his corner at the end of the seventh round.